Updated February 8, 2019

 Being your own boss is great.
 It also means your taxes can be more complex.
-This self employment tax guide walks you through the self employment tax basics of what to expect.
+This self-employment tax guide walks you through the tax basics of what to expect.
 We’ll also spotlight some valuable deductions that could lower your tax bill.

 If you had a W2 job, your taxes are pretty straightforward.
 You earn a steady wage and your employer withholds taxes for you.
 At the end of the tax year, you either get a tax refund or have to pay additional taxes.